mwiencek/weight-balanced-tree/README.md

 same as the comparator you'd pass to `Array.prototype.sort`, and should never change for a particular tree.

-`onConflict` is a function that determines what should happen when `value` already exists in the tree.
-This is required.
+`onConflict` allows you to configure what happens when `value` already exists in the tree according to `cmp`.
 It receives the existing tree value as its first argument, and the value you passed to `insert` as its second argument.

 `onConflict` is expected to return a final value to be inserted, or throw an error if the value shouldn't exist.
 This allows you to merge both values in